On 4th May 2017, Prince Philip announced that he was retiring from his royal duties, after over 70 years of service to his Queen and country.

 He is photographed at official dinner parties and state events all the time, dressed impeccably and appearing to behave with the utmost decorum.
 But, his wicked sense of humour and quick wit has given him quite a reputation for making occasionally inappropriate and controversial comments.

 From Elton John to the women of the Scottish WI, Prince Philip has put his foot in it with people the world over.
-We’ve rounded up his funniest gaffes in honour of his well-deserved retirement…
+We’ve rounded up his some of his biggest gaffes…

 1. Commenting on the Duke of York’s house in 1986: “It looks like a tart’s bedroom”